 White Star Campground is comprised of three loops.
 Sage Loop has limited shade, and Ridge and Valley Loops have a greater density of ponderosa pine and spruce trees.
 Vault toilets, drinking water, and trash collection are provided.
 Each site is equipped with a picnic table and campfire ring.
 Firewood is for sale at the Host site.
 A boat ramp, parking, and angler fishing areas are located just down the road from the campground.

-THE DUMP STATION NEAR WHITE STAR IS CLOSED
+THE RV DUMP STATION AT WHITE STAR IS CLOSED

 3 tent maximum per site, or 1 RV and 2 tents

-Fee includes parking for 2 vehicles; $7 fee for 3rd vehicle.
-An RV, boat or ATV trailer is considered 1 vehicle.
+Nightly fee includes parking for 2 vehicles. $8 nightly fee for 3rd vehicle.
+An RV or Boat/ATV trailer is counted as 1 vehicle.

 The campground, at an elevation of 9,200 feet, sits on the north side of the Twin Lakes Reservoir near the base of Mount Elbert.
 The Twin Lakes Reservoir spans 2,805 acres and Mount Elbert stands tall at 14,433 feet.
 Nearby is the Mount Massive Wilderness area, a stretch of 30,540 acres that encompass Mount Massive, Colorado's second highest peak at 14,421 feet.
 Much of the wilderness is above timberline with many alpine plant communities and permanent snowfields.